victor-m-p/drh-sosis-replication/README.md

 # Replication of Sosis et al 2007
-Replication of Sosis et al (2007) using the SCCSR.v1 from the Database of Religious History (DRH).
+Conceptual replication of "Scars for war: Evaluating alternative signaling explanations to cross-cultural variance in ritual costs" (Sosis et al. 2007) using the SCCSR.v1 from the Database of Religious History (https://religiondatabase.org)

 # Reproduce
 To reproduce the results, follow these steps:
 1. Unzip drh_tables.zip in the data/raw folder.
-Alternatively, this file can be optained from the official SCCSR.v1 (https://zenodo.org/records/12572187) where it is located in data/clean within this archive.
+Alternatively, this file can be optained from the official SCCSR.v1 (https://zenodo.org/records/12572187) where it is located in `data/clean` within this archive.
-2. Follow /preprocessing steps
+2. Follow `/preprocessing` steps
-3. Follow /analysis steps
+3. Follow `/analysis steps`

+# Funding
+The DRH has enjoyed generous support from the John Templeton Foundation (JTF), Templeton Religion Trust (TRT), and Canada’s SSHRC.
+Thanks are owed to the hundreds of experts who have contributed entries and our editorial team.

 # Contact
-Victor Møller Poulsen:
+Victor Møller Poulsen (victormoeller@gmail.com).
+Feel free to open an issue.
-* victormoeller@gmail.com
-* or create an issue